bash-bits/.github/.github/GOVERNANCE.md

 # ⚖️ [Project Governance](#-toc)

-> 👉 This file is included by default with all RedEyed repositories by virtue of its inclusion in the [`.github`](https://github.com/redeyed-au/.github) repository, which defines defaults for all other repositories under an organization.
+> 👉 This file is included by default with all Bash-Bits repositories by virtue of its inclusion in the [`.github`](https://github.com/bash-bits/.github) repository, which defines defaults for all other repositories under an organization.
 >
-> `RedEyed Governance Policy v-1.0.0`
+> `Bash-Bits Governance Policy v-1.0.0`

-This document outlines the governance model for all RedEyed Technologies projects.
+This document outlines the governance model for all Bash-Bits projects.
 This includes descriptions of different roles, nomination processes, code review processes, and Code of Conduct enforcement.

 #### 👉 ALL community members must abide by the [Code of Conduct][conduct]
 #### 👉 Please review the [Community Support Document][support] BEFORE posting